jdm/tiger/README.md

 [![Actions Status](https://github.com/agersant/tiger/workflows/Build/badge.svg)](https://github.com/agersant/tiger/actions) [![codecov](https://codecov.io/gh/agersant/tiger/branch/master/graph/badge.svg?token=Ekd9mm2Wii)](https://codecov.io/gh/agersant/tiger)

-Tiger is a graphical tool to author game spritesheets and associated metadata.
+Tiger is a graphical tool to author game spritesheets and their metadata.

 ![Tiger](res/readme/screenshot-0.4.0.png?raw=true "Tiger")

 # Key Features

-- Timeline-editing for authoring animations
+- Author animations on an easy-to-use timeline
+- Support for top-down, sidescroller, isometric perspectives (and more!)
-- Easy to add and position hitboxes
+- Add and position hitboxes for each keyframe
-- Use custom formats when exporting spritesheet metadata
-- Generated texture atlas for use in-engine
+- Compress all animation frames into compact texture atlases
+- Can export metadata for any game engine, thanks to a versatile template system
 - Free and open-source with a permissive license

 ⚠️ This project is under development.